pixbi/bootloader/README.md

 complete.

-The bootloader itself is written in object-literal module style and expects the application to call `module.init()`, which would execute the bootloader and bootstrap all registered modules.
-Note that calling `module.init()` would also remove that method according to the rules outlined above.
+The bootloader itself is written in object-literal module style and expects the application to call `module.init(1)`, which would execute the bootloader and bootstrap all registered modules.
+Note that calling `module.init(1)` would also remove that method according to the rules outlined above.
 This is by design as you should not initialize twice.

+`module.init(1)` takes an optional object that is the configuration object.
+The same object is passed to every `init` function during initialization.

 ## Setup